leanprover-community/lt2021/schedule.md

 dates: true
 ---

 The workshop will take place virtually via Zoom, the week of Jan 4.
-The schedule is still provisional.
-Please come back here for updates.

 We tried to schedule things acceptably for various timezones, starting at different times on different days.